blueblack08/woottipong-ay-cap-test/README.md

 ```

-3. Try to request resource with authorization by add HTTP Header's key "Authorization" and value "Bearer \<accessToken\>"
+3. Try to access resources with authorization by add HTTP Header's key "Authorization" and value "Bearer \<accessToken\>"

 Ex:
 ```